benhamill/wending-warrens/kobolds/sociology.md

 cultures, sometimes a community may produce art more comparable to those cultures' art.

+### Dress

+As with most sentients, kobolds like shiny objects and often adorn their bodies with jewelry and piercings of metal and gems.
+It is also common to wear head, ceras, neck, arm, wrist, leg or ankle bands of leather with beads and/or feathers.

+Kobold clothing is often light and minimalist.
+While fashion obviously varies over time and geography, a staple of many wardrobes are short skirts, front-only loin clothes and open-front vests.
+Many kobolds go shirtless.
+If climate or tasks dictate, however, kobolds will wear protective gear such as armor, leather aprons, heavy coats, etc. just like any reasonable person.
+Kobolds generally do not wear footwear except in such circumstances as well.

+### Pranks

 Another interesting aspect common to many Kobold cultures are prank wars.
 Because they are small and weak relative to most other sentients, they tend to want to automate the defense of their homes with multiple, layered and elaborate